Days in Avalon

-Days In Avalon is the sixth studio album by singer/songwriter Richard Marx, released independently in 2000 on the now defunct label Signal 21.
+Days in Avalon is the sixth studio album by singer/songwriter Richard Marx, released independently in 2000 on the now defunct label Signal 21.
 This was the only release on the label created by Marx and Blood, Sweat, and Tears drummer Bobby Colomby.

 The title track, "Days In Avalon", was the only song within the album to appear on any charts.
 The song spent twelve weeks on the Billboard Adult Contemporary chart, peaking at #25.
 "Straight From My Heart" was later released to country radio but failed to appear on any charts.

-It failed to make the main chart but did manage #41 on Billboard's new Independent Albums survey.
+It failed to make the main chart but did manage to reach #41 on Billboard's new Independent Albums survey.
 Per Nielsen SoundScan, this album had sold 32,391 copies at the time of its deletion.